-With over 11% of U.S. adults owning a tablet computer, it’s time for more hotels to get savvy with the trend.
-Utilizing an iPad or other tablet device in everyday practices at a hotel can be a rewarding, impressive, and fun way to interact with guests.
-Not to mention it can cut down on printing costs!
+It’s time for more hotels to get savvy with the trend.
+Utilizing an iPad or other tablet devices in everyday practices at a hotel can be a rewarding, impressive, and fun way to interact with guests.
+Not to mention, it can cut down on printing costs!
 There are many ways to incorporate tablets into your property, whether it is loaning them to your guests during their stays (or perhaps just your elite guests), or simply giving them to your staff for customer service/concierge use.
-Here are some ideas of how your hotel can use a tablet:
+Here are some ideas on how your hotel can use a tablet: